girishshankaran/HadoopHA/README.md

   2. Run "ansible-playbook -i hosts playbook.yaml"

 ## Limitations ##
-- The program is tested with only 4 nodes
+   The program is tested with the following configurations only:
   - Number of data nodes should be 2
   - Number of namenodes should be 2
+  - Hadoop is tested with 2.7.7 and 3.1.1 versions
+  - Zookeeper version is 3.4.6